Daxz0/mm2dsc/README.md

 ## Usage

-Make sure to install Pyyaml before you run the program in order for it to run properly.
-Run `python setup.py install` in your shell, or read their GitHub page [here](https://github.com/yaml/pyyaml)!

-Simply drop your MythicMob yaml files into the `input` folder, double click the program and voilà!
+Simply drop your [MythicMob](https://mythiccraft.io/index.php?resources/mythicmobs.1/) yaml files into the `input` folder, double click the program and voilà!
 The brand new [Denizen Script](https://github.com/DenizenScript/Denizen) file will appear in the `output` folder!

+**Make sure to install Pyyaml before you run the program in order for it to work properly.
+Run `python setup.py install` in your shell, or read their GitHub page [here](https://github.com/yaml/pyyaml)!**

 ## Examples